← Back to Blog

 Green River Full Proof Wheated Bourbon

 Nose: Youthful, but not offensively so — there’s no raw grain or harsh ethanol jumping out.
 Dark fruit leads: blackberries and dark cherry.
 It smells like a wheater that’s still finding its footing but has good material to work with.
-Give it a minute in the glass.
+Give it a minute in the glass before you commit.
+The wheat isn’t doing the full bakery-sweetness thing you’d get from a more mature wheated bourbon — it’s more restrained, more fresh grain than caramelized grain.
+That’s not a criticism; it’s honest about what it is.

 Rating: Middle Shelf — Rating system explained